anbrjohn/Misc/ShallowBach/README.md

 I settled with dividing the input data as is by 100 to feed the network floats in the range [0.0, 1.0).
 I didn't like the idea of a minor change in value (eg. 0.56 to 0.57) potentially meaning the difference between a well-formed chord and dissonance, but this was my compromise.
 I did, however, convert the output (y) training data into a one-hot vector for each track.
 When generating a new file, it then uses the predict function and samples from the probability distribution (restricted to the top-n) for some variety.

 As a proof of concept, I trained this model for just one epoch.
 The good news is that its output is well-formatted (Bach joke: well-tempered) in that it can sucessfully be converted back into a midi file.
 It even has chords and a somewhat complex rhythm in which the voices play well together, which I think is very promising!
 Still, it is a far cry from a fugue.
 When I have some time, I will train it longer and see what I get.

-*Listen [here](https://soundcloud.com/user-758753778/1epochs)!* Converted to standard notation, [this](https://github.com/anbrjohn/Misc/blob/master/ShallowBach/1e5.pdf) is what the model produced.

-I also created a MIDI after training for 10 epochs, and one that was generated completely at random (to make me feel better about my model).
+So far, I have also created a MIDI after training for 10 epochs.
+I also made one that was generated completely at random for comparison (read: to make me feel better about my model).